What Type of Tea is Best for Me? A Guide to Tea

 Pu-erh tea

 Pu-erh is a matured leaf that has undergone partial fermentation, resembling black tea in taste.
-When brewed, Pu-erh produces a dark brown-black color with a robust body and a flavorful, earthy profile.
+When brewed, Pu-erh produces a reddish brown-black color with a robust body and a flavorful, earthy profile.
 Its caffeine level is similar to black tea, but lower than coffee.

 How is pu-erh tea made?